What is... Journalism?

 Critical studies provide an overview of journalism in its social, political and historical context.
 Through this aspect of the programme students also develop an appreciation of subjects such as politics, economics and law.
 The aim here is to develop a critical academic approach to journalism, which will facilitate rigorous analysis of journalism practice.
 Academic and practical aspects of the progamme are integrated throughout the four years.

-Most of year four is given to self-directed learning with students working independently on projects.
-Students will complete two major pieces of work, a journalistic project for a selected medium and a journalism related dissertation.
+Students work independently on projects including media entrepreneurship and online multi-media project work.
+Students will complete two major pieces of work, a journalistic project for a selected medium and a journalism related dissertation as well as media management